tb94/points/README.md

 Displays the top 3 users and their points in the current guild

 ### /coinflip `points`
-Bets the amount of `points` on a 50/50 chance
+Bets the amount of `points` on a 50/50 chance. winning adds `points` to the user's balance, losing subracts `points`